-Post-Lab Quizzes (30%): Pre-lab assignments should be completed in your notebook prior to your arrival in class and turned in at the beginning of the lab period.
+- Pre-Lab Activity (10%): Pre-lab assignments should be completed in your notebook prior to your arrival in class and turned in at the beginning of the lab period.
 Any changes to the procedure will be announced in advance.

-Your lowest pre-lab will be dropped from your grade at the end of the quarter.

-Laboratory Assignments/Reports (30%): Lab reports in this course will be a mixture of Worksheets and Discussion submissions.
+Your lowest pre-lab will be dropped from your grade at the end of the quarter. - Laboratory Assignments/Reports (10%): Lab reports in this course will be a mixture of Worksheets and Discussion submissions.
 Laboratory reports are due on the weekend after the completion of the lab, with the exception of the final lab, as specified in the class schedule.
 Please see the Lab Report guide for tips on this as well.
 For some experiments you may be collecting and sharing data with a partner, however you must do your own calculations and formulate your own conclusions for each experiment.
 If students are found to have copied from one another, points will be deducted from the grade or a grade of zero will be given for ALL students involved!
-Your lowest lab report will be dropped from your grade at the end of the quarter.
+Your lowest lab report will be dropped from your grade at the end of the quarter. - Post-Lab Quizzes (10%): Post-lab activities will open on Fridays and due on Sunday of the week when the lab activity was completed.
+Your lowest post-lab will be dropped from your grade at the end of the quarter. - Lab Exam (10%): There will be one lab exam in this course.

-Lab Exam (40%):

-There will be one lab exam in this course.
 It is open lab notebook/Canvas and will cover material and calculations related to your lab experiments.
 This includes the purpose of each experiment, safety and waste guidelines, the procedure, proper data recording, calculations and theoretical questions related to the technique or purpose of the lab.